Russ Harvey Consulting - Computer and Internet Services

 The process for obtaining and installing your operating system (or upgrades) will depend upon the operating system and version you currently have installed and what your hardware will support.

-There are other elements like the desktop wallpaper, special fonts and other settings that you wish to save even though registered Windows 10 users can recover much of this by logging into their Microsoft account.
+There are other elements like the desktop wallpaper, special fonts and other settings that you wish to save even though registered Windows users may be able to recover much of this by logging into their Microsoft account.

 Drivers are software that enables a hardware device to work with a specific operating system.